Peace and Human Rights

 North America

-Ted Piccone served eight years as a senior foreign policy advisor in the Clinton administration, including on the staff of the National Security Council, the State Department's Office of Policy Planning, and the Office of the Secretary of Defense.
+Ted Piccone served eight years as a senior foreign policy advisor in the Clinton administration, including at the National Security Council, the State Department's Office of Policy Planning, and the Office of the Secretary of Defense.
 From 2001 to 2008, Piccone was the executive director and co-founder of the Democracy Coalition Project, a research and advocacy organization working to promote international cooperation for democracy and human rights globally.
-He was also the Washington office director for the Club of Madrid and continues as an advisor.
+Previous roles included counsel to the United Nations Truth Commission for El Salvador and as a press secretary in the U.S. Congress.

-In 2017, he led the Community of Democracies’ Democracy and Security Dialogue co-chaired by Madeleine Albright and Mehdi Jomaa, which produced a comprehensivefinal report on liberal democracy and the path to peace and security.
+Piccone has authored dozens of articles, chapters, opinion pieces, and books and made multiple media appearances on a range of foreign policy topics.
 His most recent book, "Five Rising Democracies and the Fate of the International Liberal Order", compares the foreign policy trajectories of India, Brazil, South Africa, Turkey and Indonesia.
 His book, "Catalysts for Change: How the UN’s Independent Experts Promote Human Rights", is read widely by experts involved in the international human rights system.
-He is also an adjunct professor at the American University Washington College of Law.
+He previously taught as an adjunct professor at the American University Washington College of Law.